Dec 14, 2010

 JAD: They traded stuff ...

-ROBERT AXELROD: They were very angry about this and they said, "We didn't send you to the front to be nice to the other guys, we sent you to kill him."
+ROBERT AXELROD: They were very angry about this and they said, "We didn't send you to the front to be nice to the other guys, we sent you to kill them."

 ROBERT: If the general says, "Hey, I want you to shoot those Germans, that's an order."